Watch: New Trailer for Alejandro Gonzalez Inarritu's Biutiful

 Although this quite beautiful, yet honestly very depressing film, sadly still does not have a US distributor, it is going to be hitting theaters in Europe soon, so we'll be seeing a bit more of it soon.
 And considering it was my favorite film of Cannes, I'll definitely be writing about it quite a bit.
 Empire recently debuted the official UK trailer for Alejandro González Iñárritu's Biutiful, starring Javier Bardem as a father / underground businessman in Barcelona.
 It's hard to get into the plot without going fully in-depth into it, but it really is a fantastic film, definitely worth seeing when/if it ever does come to US theaters.
 Watch the new trailer below.

-Watch the official UK trailer for Alejandro González Iñárritu's Biutiful:
+Watch the official UK trailer for Alejandro González Iñárritu's Biutiful from YouTube:

 This is the story of Uxbal (Javier Bardem).
 Devoted father.
 Tormented lover.
 Mystified son.
 Underground businessman.
 Friend of the disposed.
 Ghost seeker.
 Spiritual sensitive.
 A survivor at the invisible margins in today's Barcelona… Uxbal's story is simple: just one of the complex realities that we all live in today.